larssb/HealOps/healOps.Status.ReadMe.md

     * Talk with the Linux DevOps about:
         * A good way to automatize creating Cron jobs.
     * Create the New-HealOpsPackageRunner script so that it takes pipeline input.
 In this case a string to a path....a path obj.???
+    * Use jobs for executing multiple tests.
+In order to get to a less sequential approach.
+        * Invoke-HealOps ready for the use of get-jobs and the like.

 ## Think about